geoffder/dometyl-keyboard/README.md

 One day, some of these worries may be alleviated as I revisit/improve the solutions for polyhedron generation that are presently in use, for now, my apologies if they cause you any grief!

+## Contributing
+Contributions extending the functionality of the library (in addition to board configurations as mentioned above) are welcome.
+If you plan to make a PR, please have autoformatting working with your editor working (using the `.ocamlformat` profile included in this repo) beforehand, and ammend/write doc comments in the relevant interface files (I know my own coverage is still now 100% in that respect, but I'll get there).

 ## License
 Copyright © 2021 Geoff deRosenroll